-CSDC was pleased to partner with the National Alliance for Public Charter Schools to provide California school leaders with the information and tools needed to understand the trends, implications of unionized charter schools, and the steps they can take in advance and during an organizing effort.
+CSDC was pleased to partner with the National Alliance for Public Charter Schools to provide California school leaders with the information and tools needed.
 Attendees heard from experts from both the national and state levels and received essential information, best practices, and examples to guide their efforts.

 On Tuesday, August 18, 2020, 9:00-11:00AM, CSDC offered an opportunity to hear from members of the National Alliance for Public Charter Schools, as well as from a California charter school leader.